 After submitting self-study

-Once the self-study has been submitted, it’s time to get the finer details of the site visit tuned while you wait for the self-study to be accepted.
+Once the self-study has been submitted, it’s time to confirm the finer details of the site visit while you wait for the self-study to be accepted.

 After site visit